nystudio107/seomatic/DOCS.md

 If an SEOmatic FieldType is attached to a Craft Commerce Product, in addition to rendering the page SEO Meta, it will also generate [Product JSON-LD microdata](https://developers.google.com/structured-data/rich-snippets/products) that describes the product.

 It does this by pulling values from the `seomaticMeta` settings from the SEOmatic FieldType, as well as by pulling data from the Craft Commerce Product.
-If you have an SEOmatic FieldType attached to a Craft Commerce Product, a new `seomaticProduct` array is injected into your page template:
+If you have an SEOmatic FieldType attached to a Craft Commerce Product,  `seomaticMainEntityOfPage` array is injected into your page template:

-    {% set seomaticProduct = [
+    {% set seomaticMainEntityOfPage = [
         {
             type: "Product",
             name: "Romper for a Red Eye",